anautonell/emasuriano.github.io/src/pages/articles/Graphql/index.md

 }
 ```

-This would return a list of all cars currently stored inside my server, with the following shape:
+This would return a list of all cars currently stored on my server, with the following shape:

 ```graqphql
 {